peterhollander/Weight-Multiplicities/README.md

 ## Prerequisites
 - A working installation of SageMath (Tested on Version 8.8)
+- Java Runtime Environment that can run jmol (for empty region plots)
 ## Usage
 - Open Sage in the project directory
 - Run the following code to begin: